COVID-19: What the changes mean for workers

 Employment is at its peak between October and February to manage harvest across six Australian states with a range of casual, interstate and international workers employed during this period.
-See Harvest Trail for information on a national initiative to help Australian fruit growers find seasonal labour.

 The Australian Cherry industry is also focused on improving the technical and scientific information and resources available to its members.

 If you have technical expertise or are seeking professional advice on matters such as cherry breeding, pruning, quality improvement, pest and disease management, biosecurity and/or exporting channels please contact CGA.

 Struggling to find enough hands at harvest time?
 Need more enthusiastic workers to help pick, cart, wash and pack?